yazidhadni/Coursera-ML-Stanford/README.md

 ## My solutions

-Solutions of the assignments of Andrew Ng's coursera's "machine learning by Stanford"
+Solutions of the assignments of Andrew Ng coursera's "machine learning by Stanford"